-The eggs are placed in a special fluid and stored in an incubator.
-They will be mixed with sperm from your partner or a donor and left for 16 – 20 hours to fertilise.
+Your precious eggs will now be placed in special fluid and stored in an incubator.
+They will then be mixed with your partner’s sperm and left for 16 – 20 hours to fertilise.